-When determining if updates to risk models are "significant," the electrical corporation's analysis must be independent of risk reduction resulting from deployed mitigations described in the approved 2023-2025 Base WMP.
+When determining if updates to risk models are "significant," (Section 1.1.1) or "non-significant" (Section 1.1.2), the electrical corporation's analysis must be independent of risk reduction resulting from deployed mitigations described in the approved 2023-2025 Base WMP.
 For example, if a circuit was undergrounded in late 2023, the analysis would not take that risk reduction into account and would evaluate the risk for that circuit consistent with the point in time represented by WMP Table 6-52 in the approved 2023-2025 Base WMP.

-An electrical corporation must analyze its top 5 percent of highest risk circuits, segments, or spans to determine whether updates to its risk models are significant.
+An electrical corporation must analyze its top 5 percent of highest risk circuits, segments, or spans3 to determine whether updates to its risk models are significant.
 An electrical corporation's top ignition risk circuits, segments, or spans are the top 5 percent of highest ignition risk circuits, segments, or spans when the circuits, segments or spans are ranked individually from highest to lowest circuit-mile-weighted ignition risk.
-An electrical corporation's top Public Safety Power Shutoff (PSPS) risk circuits, segments or spans are the top 5 percent of highest PSPS risk circuits, segments, or spans when the circuits, segments or spans are ranked individually from highest to lowest circuit-mile-weighted PSPS risk.
+An electrical corporation's top Public Safety Power Shutoff (PSPS) risk circuits, segments or spans are the top 5 percent of highest PSPS risk circuits, segments, or spans when the circuits, segments or spans are ranked individually from highest to lowest circuit-mile-weighted PSPS risk.4

-&lt;sup>2 In accordance with the 2023-2025 WMP Technical Guidelines, Table 6-5 "Summary of Top-Risk Circuits, Segments, or Spans."
+2 In accordance with the 2023-2025 WMP Technical Guidelines, Table 6-5 "Summary of Top-Risk Circuits, Segments, or Spans."

-&lt;sup>3 Electrical corporations must use the granularity - circuit, segment, or span - it used to report its "Top Risk-Contribution Circuits/Segments/Spans" in accordance with Section 6.4.2 of the 2023-2025 WMP Technical Guidelines.
+3 Electrical corporations must use the granularity - circuit, segment, or span - it used to report its "Top Risk-Contribution Circuits/Segments/Spans" in accordance with Section 6.4.2 of the 2023-2025 WMP Technical Guidelines, Section 6.4.2.

-&lt;sup>4 "Ignition risk" and "PSPS risk" are defined in the 2023-2025 WMP Technical Guidelines, Appendix A.
+4 "Ignition risk" and "PSPS risk" are defined in the 2023-2025 WMP Technical Guidelines, Appendix A.